 - Verify that the DUT transmits Reject to the received data digest error. - Verify that the retried command ends with status GOOD.

-Test #7.2.2: Data Digest Error on Non-immediate Command PDU with Immediate Data
+The University of New Hampshire InterOperability Laboratory Test #7.2.2: Data Digest Error on Non-immediate Command PDU with Immediate Data

 Purpose: To see that the DUT properly identifies and reacts to a received payload digest error.